rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    class where there was one instance per recording session and clusters were selected by passing in the cluster id to the methods.

-   :param spike_times: The times of spikes in the trial in seconds
+   :param spike_times: The times of spikes in the trial in seconds.
-   :type spike_times: array_like
+   :type spike_times: np.ndarray
+   :param cluster: The cluster ID.
+   :type cluster: int
-   :param waveforms: An nSpikes x nChannels x nSamples array
+   :param waveforms: An nSpikes x nChannels x nSamples array.
-   :type waveforms: np.array, optional
+   :type waveforms: np.ndarray, optional
+   :param \*\*kwargs: Additional keyword arguments.
+   :type \*\*kwargs: dict

+   .. attribute:: spike_times

+      The times of spikes in the trial in seconds.

+      :type: np.ma.MaskedArray

+   .. attribute:: _waves

+      The waveforms of the spikes.

+      :type: np.ma.MaskedArray or None

+   .. attribute:: cluster

+      The cluster ID.

+      :type: int

+   .. attribute:: n_spikes

+      the total number of spikes for the current cluster

+      :type: int

+   .. attribute:: duration

+      total duration of the trial in seconds

+      :type: float, int

+   .. attribute:: event_ts

+      The times that events occurred in seconds.

+      :type: np.ndarray or None

+   .. attribute:: event_window

+      The window, in seconds, either side of the stimulus, to examine.

+      :type: np.ndarray

+   .. attribute:: stim_width

+      The width, in ms, of the stimulus.

+      :type: float or None

+   .. attribute:: secs_per_bin

+      The size of bins in PSTH.

+      :type: float

+   .. attribute:: sample_rate

+      The sample rate of the recording.

+      :type: int

+   .. attribute:: pos_sample_rate

+      The sample rate of the position data.

+      :type: int

+   .. attribute:: pre_spike_samples

+      The number of samples before the spike.

+      :type: int

+   .. attribute:: post_spike_samples

+      The number of samples after the spike.

+      :type: int

+   .. attribute:: KSMeta

+      The metadata from KiloSort.

+      :type: KSMetaTuple